 In December 2018, China issued test licences to players for national 5G trials until June 2020 (China Telecom: 3.4-3.5 GHz, China Unicom: 3.5-3.6 GHz, 260 MHz on 2515-2675 MHz and 4800-4900 MHz).
-The country awarded four 5G licences to China Mobile, China Unicom, China Telecom and China Broadcasting Network, earlier in June 2019, faster than anticipated.
+5G licences were awarded to China Mobile, China Unicom, China Telecom and China Broadcasting Network earlier in June 2019.

 China Mobile, China Telecom and China Unicom launched 5G services on November 1st, 2019.
 Each player activated their network in 50 cities at launch, including Beijing, Shanghai, Guangzhou, Shenzhen, Hangzhou, Nanjing, Tianjin, Wuhan, Jinan, and Zhengzhou.
 In early October 2019, the three major mobile operators had already registered almost 9 million 5G users before the official launch.
-China
+China Mobile announced 5.32 million subscribers, China Telecom hit 1.76 million subs, and China Unicom was right in line with 1.75 million users.

-Mobile announced 5.32 million subscribers, China Telecom hit 1.76 million subs, and China Unicom was right in line with 1.75 million users.
+In April 2021, China Mobile had a total of 205.3 million 5G subscribers, compared to 43.74 million 5G customers in March 2020.
+The Chinese operator had deployed over 385,000 5G base stations nationwide.
+Rival operator, China Telecom, added 6.54 million 5G subscribers in April 2021 to take its total 5G subscribers base to 117.77 million.
+China Unicom started to provide 5G statistics in 2021.
+The telco announced it ended April with 98.56 million 5G subscribers.
+China Unicom and China Telecom had deployed about 380,000 active 5G base stations by May 2021.

-China Mobile announced it ended November 2020 with a total of 147.4 million 5G subscribers, compared to 6.7 million 5G customers in January 2020.
-Rival operator China Telecom added 7.6 million subscribers in November 2020 to take its total 5G subscribers base to 79.5 million.
-China Unicom has not revealed its 5G numbers.
-Not all "5G package subscribers" announced by the players are in possession of a 5G-capable handset.
+It should be noted that not all "5G package subscribers" announced by the players are in possession of a 5G-capable handset.
 This overstates the actual 5G user numbers.

 The Ministry of Industry and Information Technology announced that by April 2020, telecommunications companies had built more than 250,000 5G base stations across the country.
-By September 2020, the number of base stations built was 500,000.
+By September 2020, the number of base stations was 500,000.
 The tech hub, often referred to as China's answer to Silicon Valley, was home to about 46,000 5G cell sites as of September 2020.